Pokémon: 1998–2000: International expansion

 Possibly the first official to show interest in a North American launch of Pokemon was Minoru Arakawa, founder and then-president of Nintendo of America (NoA).
 Arakawa visited Japan to participate in Shoshinkai 1996, held 22–24 November.
 It was around this time when he first played one of the three Pokemon titles released at the time.
-He thought the games were promising, but Nintendo of Japan (NoJ) had no plans at the time to release them elsewhere.
+He thought the games were promising, but Nintendo in Japan (NCL) had no plans at the time to release them elsewhere.
 He returned to America with a few cartridges and tested the game on his employees – they did not believe it would work in the US.
 At the time, role-playing games (RPGs) were not very popular outside Japan, and NoA executives believed that American children did not have the attention span for such a complex title.
 Americans were said to be more interested in sport- and action-oriented games, preferably with realistic graphics.
 Japanese people, by contrast, were alleged to care more about characters and plot.
 Up to that point, few Japanese properties had been successfully mainstreamed in the US, and if they were, it was alleged to be on account of having been properly Americanized: Mighty Morphin Power Rangers was considered a prime example of this.
 Visually, Pokemon was believed to be too kawaii, or cute.
 It was assumed that Pokemon could not succeed on cute alone – it must also be cool.
 In an effort to enhance the franchise's coolness, NoA considered a graphical redesign and contracted a few external artists to create some test-designs for the American market.
-The mockups they proposed included 'graffiti style' drawings, 'beefed-up' and more muscular looking Pokemon, and a new Pikachu that looked like "a tiger with huge breasts".
+The mockups they proposed included 'graffiti style' drawings, 'beefed-up' and more muscular-looking Pokemon, and a new Pikachu that looked like "a tiger with huge breasts".
 Arakawa concluded that it "didn't work", and by that time, the anime had begun its production in Japan, leading NoA to conclude it was too late for a graphical revamp anyway.

 Of pivotal importance to Pokemons global expansion was Alfred R. Kahn, CEO of US-based 4Kids Entertainment, NoA's licensing agent since 1987.
 Convinced of the franchise's potential, Kahn agreed to invest an undisclosed sum in return for both the anime and licensing rights.
-Pokemon became one of the first Japanese media franchises in which both the localization of the anime and the licensing of merchandise was handled by a single company, as well as a non-Japanese company.
-Kahn suggested to use the short version of the name, "Pokémon", adding an acute accent (´) over the e to assist with pronunciation and "give it a little flair".
-NoJ president Hiroshi Yamauchi officially approved the project in late November, and subsequently announced it at Space World 1997.
+Pokemon became one of the first Japanese media franchises in which both the localization of the anime and the licensing of merchandise were handled by a single company, as well as a non-Japanese company.
+Kahn suggested using the short version of the name, "Pokémon", adding an acute accent (´) over the e to assist with pronunciation and "give it a little flair".
+NCL president Hiroshi Yamauchi officially approved the project in late November, and subsequently announced it at Space World 1997.
 However, three weeks later, the "Dennō Senshi Porygon" incident happened, which Kubo felt made even more people resistant to the idea of an overseas introduction.